+Prof. Dr. Christoph Handschin " further information

+Postdoctoral Fellows

+Dr. Julien Delezie Dr. Sabrina Di Fulvio Dr. Regula Furrer

+PhD Students

+Fabienne Battilana Jonathan Gill Anne Krämer Barbara Kupr Geraldine Maier Svenia Schnyder Martin Weihrauch

+Master Student

+Natasha Whitehead

+Administrative Assistant

+Jny Wittker

+Technical Associates

+Gesa Brochmann Santana Santos Bettina Cardel

+Research Group Sebastian Hiller

+Structural biology of outer membrane proteins

 We are interested in structural and functional details of integral outer membrane proteins and their biogenesis at the atomic level.
-Proteins in the outer membranes of Gramnegative bacteria and mitochondria are responsible for a wide range of essential cellular functions, including signal transduction, catalysis, respiration, and transport.
+Proteins in the outer membranes of Gram-negative bacteria and mitochondria are responsible for a wide range of essential cellular functions, including signal transduction, catalysis, respiration, and transport.
 Our main technique of expertise is nuclear magnetic resonance (NMR) spectroscopy, which we use together with complementary techniques to address our biological and biophysical questions.
 Part of our activities is the development of new and improved NMR techniques for studies of membrane proteins, such as advanced isotope labeling schemes and non-uniform data processing schemes.
 Such techniques are applicable to membrane protein systems but will also stimulate research on other challenging biomacromolecules.

-Integral outer membrane proteins (Omps) in Gramnegative bacteria and mitochondria are synthesized in the cytosol of the cell and transported in an unfolded form to the respective target membrane ($\underline{Fig. 1}$).
-For the transport across the aqueous compartments along this pathway, the Omps are stabilized by chaperones.
-From the chaperone-bound state the Omps fold into the lipid bilayer of the outer membrane, catalyzed by large β -barrel assembly machineries from the Omp85 family of proteins.
-We aim at a description of the entire biogenesis processes at the atomic level.
-One key aspect in these pathways are molecular chaperones, which form a natural assembly line responsible for the transport of the unfolded membrane protein polypeptides prior to the final folding event.
-We employ highresolution NMR studies of large 70-100 kDa membrane proteinchaperone complexes to provide an atomic resolution description of the underlying molecular mechanisms, such as Skp (Fig. 2, Burmann et al., Nat.
+Molecular chaperones play a key role in outer membrane protein biogenesis, forming a natural assembly line for transport of the unfolded proteins to their target membrane.
+We employ highresolution NMR studies of large 70-100 kDa membrane proteinchaperone complexes to provide an atomic resolution description of the underlying molecular mechanisms, such as Skp (Fig. 1, Burmann et al., Nat.
 Struct.
 Mol.
 Biol.
 (2013)).
 Subsequent projects address the other chaperones.
 We want to know the details how the polypeptide transport is accomplished, how the substrates are recognized and how the final folding and insertion step is catalyzed.

+Fig. 1: NMR spectroscopy of Skp-Omp complexes.
 A second line of our research addresses the folding mechanism of β -barrel outer membrane proteins.
 In vivo, as the last event in outer membrane biogenesis, Omp substrates are inserted into the membrane by members of the Omp85 family of proteins.
-This family comprises the proteins BamA and TamA, but also twopartner secretion systems such as FhaC in Gram-negative bacteria, and Sam50 in mitochondria.
+This family comprises the proteins BamA and TamA, but also two-partner secretion systems such as FhaC in Gram-negative bacteria, and Sam50 in mitochondria.
 Our goals are the determination of structures and structural models of the Tam, Bam and Sam complexes and an elucidation of their functional mechanism.
-Our hypothesis for the functional mechanism is the formation of a hybrid barrel as the folding intermediate (Fig.3, Gruss et al., Nat.
+Our hypothesis for the functional mechanism is the formation of a hybrid barrel as the folding intermediate (Fig. 2, Gruss et al., Nat.
 Struct.
 Mol.
 Biol.
 (2013)).